About Mitch McConnell

 100 Most Influential People in the World

 First elected to the Senate in 1984, McConnell is Kentucky’s longest-serving senator.
 He made history that year as the only Republican challenger in the country to defeat an incumbent Democrat and as the first Republican to win a statewide Kentucky race since 1968.
-On November 4, 2014, he was elected to a record sixth term by receiving broad support across Kentucky, winning 110 of the Commonwealth’s 120 counties.
+On November 3, 2020, he was elected to a record seventh term, winning 117 of the Commonwealth’s 120 counties.

 McConnell graduated with honors from the University of Louisville College of Arts and Sciences, where he served as student body president.
 He also is a graduate of the University of Kentucky College of Law, where he was elected president of the Student Bar Association.